 State Target: 8.9 percent

-How Do We Compare With the U.S.?The U.S. preterm birth rate rose to 9.9% in 2016, a 3% rise from 2015 (9.6%) and the second straight year of increase.
+How Do We Compare With the U.S.?The U.S. preterm birth rate was 9.9% in 2017.
 In 2010, the U.S. began reporting preterm birth rates based on obstetric estimates rather than based on last menstrual period (LMP) making it difficult to compare Utah to the U.S. farther back than 2010.
 The obstetric estimate has been shown to more accurately reflect the true gestational age of the infant than LMP.

 What Is Being Done?Approximately half of preterm births in Utah are due to complications of the pregnancy (multiple births, placental problems, fetal distress, infections) or maternal health factors such as high blood pressure or uterine malformations.
 The remaining preterm births have unexplained causes.
 In an effort to reduce the preterm birth rate, emphasis is being placed on maternal preconception health to help women achieve optimal health prior to pregnancy.
-Some ways women can achieve optimal health would be to stop use of tobacco and alcohol, get chronic diseases such as diabetes and high blood pressure under control, and obtain an optimal pre-pregnancy weight.
+Some ways women can achieve optimal health include stopping use of tobacco and alcohol, controlling chronic diseases such as diabetes and high blood pressure under control, and obtaining an optimal pre-pregnancy weight.
 Early and continuous prenatal care is encouraged to detect problems that may arise during pregnancy.
 Women should be educated regarding the danger signs of pregnancy and the importance of recognition and treatment for these symptoms.
 Standards for assisted reproductive technology should be followed to reduce the frequency of twins or higher order multiple pregnancies.
-Pregnant women should also be referred for appropriate services such as WIC and psychosocial counseling.
+Pregnant women should also be referred for appropriate services such as Women, Infant and Children (WIC) and psychosocial counseling.

-The maternal intervention group of the Utah Women and Newborns Quality Collaborative (UWNQC) ([http://uwnqc.org/]) has identified optimization of 17 alpha hydroxyprogesteronecaproate (17P) use to prevent recurrent spontaneous preterm birth (SPTB) in women with a previous history of SPTB as the primary focus of their efforts.
+The maternal committee of the Utah Women and Newborns Quality Collaborative (UWNQC) ([http://uwnqc.org/]) has identified optimization of 17 alpha hydroxyprogesteronecaproate (17P) use to prevent recurrent spontaneous preterm birth (SPTB) in women with a previous history of SPTB as the primary focus of their efforts.
 This group has developed a series of videos on preterm birth prevention and is working to educate providers on the use of 17P.
-Efforts are also underway to educate families who have delivered prematurely on what they can do to prevent preterm birth from happening in future pregnancies.
-In addition, the maternal intervention group has also begun projects relating to access to immediate postpartum long-acting reversible contraception as well as other family planning access.
+The committee has produced matarials to help educate families who have delivered prematurely on what they can do to reduce the chances of preterm birth from happening in future pregnancies.
+In addition, the maternal committee has worked on access to immediate postpartum long-acting reversible contraception as well as other family planning access.